ChrisRegado/streamdeck-googlemeet/README.md

 In the Stream Deck desktop app, right click on one of the Google Meet actions in the list on the right-hand side of the window, and click the "Uninstall..." button.

 ![Screenshot](uninstall_screenshot.png)

+## Troubleshooting

+* If Chrome won't let you enable the extension because it was not installed from the web store, you may need to allowlist the extension.
+On Windows, you can do this by editing the registry.
+Under both `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\ExtensionInstallWhitelist` and `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\ExtensionInstallAllowlist` add a string value, with the name "1" (or a greater number if "1" already exists).
+The value should be the extension ID, which you can get from [chrome://extensions/](chrome://extensions/) with Developer Mode on.
+If this does not work or you're on another operating system, you may find [this post](https://superuser.com/questions/767286/re-enable-extensions-not-coming-from-chrome-web-store-on-chrome-v35-with-enhan#) helpful.

 ## How It Works